 The thing about the little robot referee is that it’s a really good little robot referee.
 It keeps things fair.
 To paraphrase Ecclesiastes: the race is not to the swift, nor the word game to the person who has most recently binge-read the Complete Shakespeare.

-In a game of Words With Friends, each player knows every possible play they can make, because they can try every possible play and see if it’s legal before they hit submit.
+In a game of Words With Friends, each player knows every possible play they can make, because they can unscramble letters to try every possible play and see if it’s legal before they hit submit.
 That adds a level of deep strategy — I play here, because then he can’t go there, which would block that, so on my next turn… — that few other games, let alone word games, can beat.

 Scrabble and other wood-and-cardboard board games let you get your real friends and family around a real table and play.
 It’s beautiful, a Norman Rockwell painting made real.
 Not Words With Friends.
 Not that you can’t play Words With Friends around a table with your family.
 You can.
 You can also play it with a perfect stranger in a different hemisphere.
 That’s beautiful in a way that Norman never saw coming.

 The simplest, most important reason to digitize a board game: no board, no fiddly pieces.
 Even if you’re playing somebody from across the street rather than across the world, you can each take turns and send messages on your own time, whether you’re at home, in line at the store, or on a plane.